KhodePouria/Pouria/portfolio/README.md

-MY React Website
+MY React webapp

-This is my first react testing and implementing a simple parallax scrolling
+This is my first react webapp and implementing a simple parallax scrolling in react